jjovcheva/fibre-assignment/README.md

-# Investigating the impact of fibre assignments on Fourier space galaxy clustering statistics
+# Impact of fibre assignments on Fourier space galaxy clustering statistics

 This repository contains some of the scripts and most of the measurements generated during my master's thesis at the University of Edinburgh, which aimed to quantify and analyse the impact of fibre assignments and the